 In an effort to better help people with stubborn and complex pain issues, I created an online course called LIVE PAIN FREE, which offers many ways to diminish your pain while teaching you more constructive ways to view that pain.
 Clients say it is transformative.
 Please check it out.

-PLEASE NOTE: It is highly unlikely that I will be able to answer your question about your personal medical issue.
-Making a diagnosis of a physical dysfunction is difficult over the internet, I get THOUSANDS of questions, I don’t offer free online medical advice – I can’t and won’t make diagnoses for people asking my advice in this forum – it’s just not good medicine to do so.
+PLEASE NOTE: It am no longer able to answer questions about personal medical issues.
+Making a diagnosis of a physical dysfunction is difficult over the internet, I get THOUSANDS of questions, and I just don’t offer free online medical advice.
+It’s just not good medicine to do so.

 That said, out of the thousands of inquiries I get, I occasionally pick one or two to respond to because I feel they are useful examples for others to see, but I only make observations based on what little information I’m given & without getting to make a physical examination, so this should not be construed as medical advice, just my off-the-cuff thoughts.
 I have provided free resources here that I hope will be helpful, but beyond that, I advise you to PLEASE find a qualified practitioner who can examine you and give you the good advice and treatment you need.